Bernard of Saxe-Weimar: Biography

 At first as a subordinate to his brother William, who as a Swedish lieutenant-general succeeded to the command, but later as an independent commander, Bernard continued to push his forays over southern Germany; and with the Swedish General Gustav Horn he made in 1633 a successful invasion into Bavaria, which was defended by the imperialist general Count Aldringer.
 In this year he was granted the former Bishoprics of Würzburg and Bamberg, being granted the title of Duke of Franconia.
 He installed one of his many brothers as Statthalter, and returned to the wars.
 A stern Protestant, he exacted heavy contributions from the Catholic cities which he took, and his repeated victories caused him to be regarded by German Protestants as the saviour of their religion.
 But in 1634 Bernard suffered a great defeat at Nördlingen, losing the best of the Swedish army.

 In 1635 Bernard entered the service of France, which had by then intervened in the war.
 He held a difficult dual position; in the following campaigns, ably and resolutely conducted as they were, Bernard sometimes pursued a purely French policy, whilst at other times he used French mercenaries to forward his own cause.
 From a military point of view his most notable achievements were on the common ground of the upper Rhine, in the Breisgau.

 In his great campaign of 1638, Bernard won the battles of Rheinfelden, Wittenweiher, and Thann, and captured successively Rheinfelden, Freiburg, and Breisach, the last reputed one of the strongest fortresses in Europe.
 Bernard had in the first instance received definite assurances from France that he should be given Alsace and Haguenau, Würzburg having been lost in the debacle of 1634; he now hoped to make Breisach the capital of his new duchy.

 Bernard's health, however, was deteriorating.
 He died at Neuenburg am Rhein at the beginning of the campaign.
 The governor of Breisach Jean Louis d'Erlach was bribed to transfer the fortress to France.
-Bernard was temporarily buried at Breisach, his remains were carried to Weimar not until 16 years later.
+Bernard was temporarily buried at Breisach, his remains were not carried to Weimar until 16 years later.